 We have put together a selection of sustainable footwear brands that produce eco-friendly, sustainable flip-flops and sandals.
 In some cases, recycled flip-flops use materials to prevent new oil-based ones from getting made in the first place.
 Have a browse around for the right fit for you, and rest easier knowing little, if any, polluting plastic or oil products were used to sole your feet.

 And when heading for the beach, all kitted out with your new pair of sustainable flip-flops, grab some zero-waste sunscreen to protect your skin.
 Meanwhile, have a browse of our eco-friendly summer tips while packing a sustainable living book for that all-important summer read.

 Indosole gives a new purpose to old tires with the outsole made using recycled tires.
-The upcycled ENVRO rubber straps and recycled tire outsole makes Indosole flip-flops very durable.
+The upcycled ENVRO rubber straps and recycled tire outsole make Indosole flip-flops very durable.
 The footwear is adaptable to all kinds of terrains.

 They make the midsole with natural rubber and use negligible amounts of water and dye.
-The natural rubber soles feature a custom-molded layered with a textured sheet designed to adapt to the shape of your feet and provide firmness.
+The natural rubber soles feature a custom-molded layer with a textured sheet designed to adapt to the shape of your feet and provide firmness.
 Both the male and female lines of flip-flops have arch support for extra comfort.